Last Updated on January 23, 2022 by Rebecca

-Taking care of your health, mentally and physically, can save money if you’re spending less on doctor visits.
+Taking care of your health, mentally and physically, can help you save money live better if you’re spending less on doctor visits.

-If you don’t have health insurance, and about 33 million people don’t, then even something small like the flu could trigger a big medical bill.
+If you don’t have health insurance (and about 33 million people in the United States don’t) then even something small like the flu could trigger a big medical bill.

 Consider making some lifestyle changes that could help you get in better shape.
 For example, that might include: